BEST BERLIN BLOGS TO HELP YOU EXPERIENCE THE CITY

-To that end, we’ve handpicked the very best Berlin blogs from some our favourite locals to not only help you save time and find the most relevant information about Berlin.
-Whether you’re an aspiring or existing Berliner, we’ve got you covered, no matter what you’re looking for – how to get a flat, where to learn German, or find a nice restaurant for your next date.
+To that end, we’ve handpicked the very best Berlin blogs from some of our favorite locals to help you save time and find the most relevant information about Berlin.
+Whether you’re an aspiring or existing Berliner, we’ve got you covered, no matter what you’re looking for – how to get a flat, where to learn German or find a nice restaurant for your next date.

 1) Abandoned Berlin